-Continues . . .
+Continued...

+Decrements:

-Continued . . .Decrements:Pre-retirement mortalityPub 2010 Teachers Employees Amount-Weighted Mortality Table, projected generationally using scale MP-2021.Post-retirement healthy mortalityPub 2010 Teachers Retirees Amount-Weighted Mortality Table, projected generationally using scale MP-2021.Post-retirement disabled mortalityPub 2010 Teachers Disabled Retirees Amount-Weighted Mortality Table, projected generationally using scale MP-2021.Survivor and contingent beneficiary mortalityPub 2010 Teachers Amount-Weighted Contingent Survivors Mortality Table, projected generationally using scale MP-2021.
+Pre-retirement mortality Pub 2010 Teachers Employees Amount-Weighted Mortality Table, projected generationally using scale MP-2021.
+Post-retirement healthy mortality Pub 2010 Teachers Retirees Amount-Weighted Mortality Table, projected generationally using scale MP-2021.
+Post-retirement disabled mortality Pub 2010 Teachers Disabled Retirees Amount-Weighted Mortality Table, projected generationally using scale MP-2021.
+Survivors and contingent beneficiaries mortality Pub 2010 Teachers Amount-Weighted Contingent Survivors Mortality Table, projected generationally using Scale MP-2021.

+Discount rate - The discount rate used to measure the total pension liability was 6.75%.
+The projection of cash flows used to determine the discount rate assumed that participant's contributions will be made at the current contribution rates and that employer contributions will be made according to the five-year average of actual contributions as of June 30, 2022.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current participants.
+As of June 30, 2021, the System is not projected to be insolvent.
+Therefore, the long-term expected rate of return on pension plan investments of 6.75% was applied to all periods of projected benefit payments.
+The SEIR at the beginning of the measurement period was 4.60%.

-Discount rate - The discount rate used to measure the total pension liability was 4.60%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and that employer contributions will be made according to the five-year average of actual contributions as of June 30, 2021.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members until the plan year ending June 30, 2044.
+As of June 30, 2020, the discount rate used to measure the total pension liability was 4.60%.
+The projection of cash flows used to determine the discount rate assumed that participants contributions will be made at the current contribution rates and that employer contributions will be made according to the five-year average of actual contributions as of June 30, 2022.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current participants until the plan year ending June 30, 2044.
 Therefore, the long-term expected rate of return on pension plan investments of 6.75% was applied to all periods of projected benefit payments through June 30, 2044 and the applicable municipal bond index rate of 2.66%, based on the S&P Municipal Bond 20-year High Grade Index Rate as of June 30, 2020, was applied to all periods of projected benefit payments after June 30, 2044.
 The Single Equivalent Interest Rate (SEIR) of 4.60% that discounts the entire projected benefit stream to the same amount as the sum of the present values of the two separate benefit payments streams was used to determine the total pension liability as of June 30, 2020.
 The SEIR at the beginning of the measurement period was 3.56%.

-The discount rate used to measure the total pension liability was 3.56% as of June 30, 2019.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and that employer contributions will be made according to the Financial Oversight and Management Board's new fiscal plan for fiscal years through 2024, and the five-year average of those contributions thereafter.
-The total contribution rates are projected based on a 40-year closed amortization of the System's unfunded accrued liability beginning on June 30, 2015 in accordance with Certification No. 146 adopted by the Governing Board of the University during the 2015 fiscal year.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members until the plan year ending June 30, 2034.
-Therefore, the long-term expected rate of return on pension plan investments of 6.75% was applied to all periods of projected benefit payments through June 30, 2034 and the applicable municipal bond index rate of 2.79%, based on the S&P Municipal Bond 20-year High Grade Index Rate as of June 30, 2019, was applied to all periods of projected benefit payments after June 30, 2034.
-The Single Equivalent Interest Rate (SEIR) of 3.56% that discounts the entire projected benefit stream to the same amount as the sum of the present values of the two separate benefit payments streams was used to determine the total pension liability as of June 30, 2019.
-The SEIR at the beginning of the measurement period was 3.81%.

-The long-term expected rate of return on System investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of System investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return of the System's investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of the System's investment expense and inflation), are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, provided by the System's investment consultant Callan, are summarized in the following table:
+The target asset allocation and best estimates of arithmetic real rates of return for each major asset class, provided by the System's external investment consultant, are summarized in the following table: